Birth HERstory Blog

 Mama Roberta represents the type of women I hope will rise up to reclaim the birth rites of our grandmothers and great-grandmothers.

 (Please note that the information shared on this blog is for information purposes only.
-Pregnant women should consult their PCP before following any practices found within the series on the Birth HERstory Blog.)
+Pregnant women should consult their PCP before following any practices found within the Birth HERstory Series Blog.)